 The school integrates science, technology, engineering, and math (STEM) so that each of these content areas is taught within other content areas and equally alongside literacy and composition.
 STEM is a part of the school's mission and core academic curriculum.

 Some schools offer before and/or after care to enrolled families in addition to their regularly scheduled school hours.
 The cost, programming, and eligibility requirements of before and after care vary by school.
-Contact schools directly for more information.
+Contact schools directly for more information and any adjustments due to COVID-19.

 Some schools give priority in the lottery to eligible students.
 Applicants with a preference at a particular school are offered a space at that school before applicants who don’t have a preference, and receive a higher waitlist placement than applicants without a preference.
 Lottery preferences are school-specific; not every school offers the same preferences to students.
 Visit a school's profile to learn what preferences they offer.
 Learn more about lottery preferences here.